scottish-government-design-system/designsystem.gov.scot/components/notification-panel/index.md

 ## Accessibility

-If a notification panel is used for a page's main heading, it should be used for the H1 heading for the page.
-If a notification panel is used on a page that already has a H1 heading a different heading level must be used for the notification panel's title.
+If you use a notification panel for a page's main heading, you should make it the H1 heading for the page.
+If you use a notification panel on a page that already has a H1 heading, use a different heading level for the notification panel's title.
 The notification panel's title will look the same regardless of the heading level used.

 If you insert a notification panel into a page in response to a user action, then adding `role="alert"` to the notification panel will help assistive technology tools to notify the user about the change.